 Starting much later than normal again today.

-It’s clear to see the impact that the events of the last few weeks has had upon my health.
+It’s clear to see the impact that the events of the last few weeks have had on my health.

-The last few weeks being trying to sort out our lead-generation team to get them as quick as possible to the standard that’s required to be successful.
+The last few weeks is trying to sort out our lead-generation team to get them as quickly as possible to the standard that’s required to be successful.

-What’s ironic about this all – it that in some sense’s – it’s like this blog that I’m writing now.
+What’s ironic about this all – is that in some senses – it’s like this blog that I’m writing now.

-I’ve just realised I’ve walked for 15 minutes to my favourite local café (Coffee Underground in West Kensington) and that I’ve not bought my Macbook charger with me.
+I’ve just realized I’ve walked for 15 minutes to my favorite local café (Coffee Underground in West Kensington) and that I’ve not bought my Macbook charger with me.